 Hundreds joined on the LiveOnBike parade from Golden Gate Park to Showplace Triangle.
 Two mobile acts performed on our new Mobile Stage, including 2 opera singers from the SF Conservatory of Opera, who performed aria duets, an act of street theater that prompted drivers to lean out of their windows and call “Stay beautiful!”.

-We sell two types of complete Generator Bikes, and also generator wheels to install on your bike, in three sizes: 24″, 26″, and 700c.
-We sell two ratings of wheels: Cargo Strength, or NeverGonnaHitThePavement.
-If you’re only going to use these as generator wheels, you can get away with a lower-quality spec on the [...]
+Above: The Generator Pro We sell three types of complete Generator Bikes, and also generator wheels to install on your bike, in three sizes: 24″, 26″, and 700c.
+We sell two ratings of wheels: Cargo Strength, or Normal.
+You can put our generator wheels on any bike.
+We recommend a bike with a wide size [...]